 DIY Real Cedar & Orange Topiaries

 These DIY Real Cedar and Orange Topiaries are a sustainable and budget-friendly way to decorate for the Christmas season.
-Fill your home with the wonderful fragrance of live greenery and save money this holiday by following this easy step-by-step tutorial.
+Follow this easy step-by-step tutorial to fill your home with the wonderful fragrance of live greenery and save money this holiday.

 I love to add fresh greenery to the house during the holidays.
 Cedar adds such a wonderful fragrance and looks great for several weeks.

-You can see how to use fresh cedar to make this garland and refresh this wreath for Christmas as well.
+You can also see how to use fresh cedar to make this garland and refresh this wreath for Christmas.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)